 - Minimal cornstarch to thicken the peaches because too much weighs them down.

 - Definitely a crisp biscuit topping with a moist interior.

 - But not too crisp!
 And not undercooked!

 - The biscuit should have a beautiful butter flavor.
 Bland ruins it all.

-- Golden sheen and cinnamon-sugar on that biscuit, by the way.
+- Golden sheen and cinnamon-sugar on the biscuit are necessary.

-It sounds like a tall order, no?
-Well we can do it.
-And it’s much easier than you would ever imagine.
+It sounds like a tall order, doesn’t it?
+Well, it’s easier than you can imagine.

-First order of business: peel the peaches and cut into chunks.
+- Peel the peaches and cut into chunks.
 Peach chunks easily fit on your spoon and they don’t become as flimsy as peach slices.
 Peach chunks are also the best for peach bread and peach pie, too.

 - Mix the filling ingredients together.
 You need, peaches, brown sugar, cornstarch, lemon juice, vanilla, cinnamon, nutmeg, and a pinch of salt.
 Since peaches are naturally sweet, you only need 1/4 cup of sugar in the filling.
 Spread the filling into a 9×13 inch pan.